 John Morris Russell

-The 2016/2017 season marks John Morris Russell’s fifth season as Conductor of the Cincinnati Pops, one of Cincinnati’s most treasured assets and one of the world’s most respected pops orchestras.
+The 2017/2018 season marks John Morris Russell’s sixth season as Conductor of the Cincinnati Pops, one of Cincinnati’s most treasured assets and one of the world’s most respected pops orchestras.
 Consistently winning international praise for his extraordinary music-making and visionary leadership, he is also Music Director of the Hilton Head Symphony Orchestra, in South Carolina, where he leads the classical subscription series as well as the prestigious Hilton Head International Piano Competition.
 He completed his eleven-year tenure as Music Director of the Windsor Symphony Orchestra in Ontario, Canada in 2012, whereupon he was named that orchestra’s first Conductor Laureate.

 At the Hilton Head Symphony Orchestra, under John Morris Russell’s leadership, the orchestra’s concert attendance has blossomed; within his first three years the organization has doubled the number of concerts they present.
 Mr. Russell leads the orchestra in eight masterwork subscription concerts annually, and as with the Windsor Symphony Orchestra, he continues to reveal his passion for Classical and early Romantic orchestral literature.
 Under his guidance, there has been a renewed educational focus in Hilton Head and surrounding communities, and he has integrated the musical culture of Gullah and Lowcountry traditions into his presentations and programming.